Places To Get Tacos In Memphis

 – Fuel Cafe Food Truck (mobile)

 If you haven’t tried the veggie or bison tacos from Fuel’s truck, I recommend you stop what you’re doing and go right now.
-They no longer serve the tacos in their cafe, only on the truck on select days.
+There’s no more restaurant, only a food truck.

 – Flying Fish (downtown)